bitnine-oss/octopus.io/SQL_eng.rst

 ^^^^^^^^^
 In this chapter, we'll discuss about the function for retrieving user account information, scheme information, privilege information, comment and column category.

-- Retrieve the user account
+- Retrieve the user account.

 .. code-block:: bash